 That data can range from customer contact information, a history of all the transactions your business has ever had, to a detailed record of every person that has ever visited your website.
 Whatever information needs to be stored, organized and reported upon should live in a database.

-Why Does My Company Need Database Management?
+Why Does My Company Need a DBMS?

 Database management provides many benefits to a company.
 Among the most important ones are: